kapitanov/code-quality-research/README.md

 I could recommend you to follow these rules:

 - Your code should have at least `5%` of comments.
-  Having less than that is a sign that some compicated parts of your code are not documented well enough.
+  Having less than that is a sign that some complicated parts of your code are not documented well enough.

 - Your code should not have more than `20%` of comments.
   Having more that that is a sign that your code is overdocumented and it's likely that some of the comments are redundant.

 - While first two rules might be a viable guidelines, they are not dogmas.
-  You should make a justified desicion on each case individually.
+  You should make a justified decision on each case individually.

 It might be absolutely necessary to have even 50% of comments for some projects, while some other ones might need less than 1% of comments.
 However, I believe it would be a great idea to compare your project with some well-known open source ones to have a point of reference.
-Your decisions must be justified, and not only by your own wismod - but on a wisdom gathered by the whole humanity.
+Your decisions must be justified, and not only by your own wisdom - but on a wisdom gathered by the whole humanity.

 ## Research details and process